About the course

 We will look for applicants who can demonstrate a real passion and commitment not only to teaching, but also to working within a special educational needs setting.
 Please consider how you can provide relevant examples of this in your personal profile.

 In addition, we value applicants who can demonstrate, with clear examples, the following personal qualities: Flexibility, creativity, resilience, excellent communication and interpersonal skills, excellent organisational skills and ability to manage one's workload and time effectively, ability to work as part of a multi-disciplinary team and a positive outlook.

 Perseid school is the lead school in the partnership.
 LSBU and Perseid School will coordinate the recruitment process for the School Direct (salaried) training programme.

 The interview may include the following: classroom observation, presentation, interviews and tests.

-If shortlisted you may have an interview at LSBU and a second interview at Perseid (dependent on schedules.)
+If shortlisted you may have an interview at LSBU and a second interview at Perseid or another school (dependent on schedules.)

 How school placements work

 School Direct (training route) trainee teachers will have one mainstream primary school placement (likely to be 6 weeks) at a local school that we have strong links with.
 This is usually in term autumn 2 or spring 1.

 There is an AES placement which is a week long and will be in another local school.

 The final teaching practice takes place at the lead school.